autowarefoundation/autoware-documentation/docs/tutorials/index.md

 ### Rosbag replay simulation

 Rosbag replay simulation uses prerecorded rosbag data to test aspects of the Localization and Perception components (eg: object recognition).
+The localization module observes the data, matches them to the map, and estimates the location on the map.
+Also, the perception module detects surrounding cars, pedestrians, and other objects for safe operation.
 By repeatedly playing back the data, this simulation type can also be used for endurance testing.

 ### Digital twin simulation